Q:Are there any projects Equal Justice Works will not fund?

 Q: If I become a Fellow, what will be expected of me from my sponsor?

 A: The relationship you have with your sponsor is an important one.
-Equal Justice Works' staff facilitates this relationship and will assist you throughout your fellowship.
+Equal Justice Works' staff facilitates this relationship and will assist you throughout your Fellowship.
 You may be asked to present to the sponsor's attorneys , attend special events, develop pro bono projects, and prepare written updates.
 Equal Justice Works provides each Fellow with a personal staff contact who will help facilitate the relationship between the Fellow and their sponsor.

 Q: The host organization I want to work with pays lawyers with my experience $52,000 a year, but I see that Equal Justice Works will only contribute up to $50,000 a year for my salary.
 Where does the other $2,000 come from?

-A: All Equal Justice Works Fellows' host organizations submit a Certification Form with the application and subsequently execute a memorandum of agreement agreeing to pay Fellows a salary commensurate to what the host organization would pay an attorney with similar experience and/or responsibility that is a full-time permanent employee of the host organization would be paid.
+A: All Equal Justice Works Fellows' host organizations submit a Certification Form with the application and subsequently execute a Memorandum of Agreement agreeing to pay Fellows a salary commensurate to what the host organization would pay an attorney with similar experience and responsibility that is a full-time permanent employee of the host organization would be paid.
 Any salary costs over the Equal Justice Works contribution of $50,000 a year-- $2,000 in the example -- must be paid by the host organization.